 References

 After you create a search index, you can use the query methods provided by the search index to query data from multiple dimensions based on your business requirements.
-When you use a search index to query data, you can use the following query methods: term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, KNN vector query, nested query, and exists query.
+A search index usually provides the following query methods: term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, KNN vector query, nested query, and exists query.

 If you call the Search operation to query data, you can sort or paginate the rows that meet the query conditions by using the sorting and paging features.
 For more information, see Sorting and paging.

 You can specify the TTL for a search index to delete historical data in the search index or extend the retention period of data in the search index.
-For more information, see TTL of search indexes.
+For more information, see Specify the TTL of a search index.

 If you want to obtain all rows that meet the query conditions without the need to sort the rows, you can call the ParallelScan and ComputeSplits operations to use the parallel scan feature.
 For more information, see Parallel scan.

-If you want to add indexed columns to, update indexed columns in, or remove indexed columns from a search index, you can use the feature that allows you to dynamically modify the schema of the search index.
+You can dynamically modify the schema of a search index to add, update, or remove index fields in the search index.
 For more information, see Dynamically modify the schema of a search index.

 You can call the ListSearchIndex operation to query all search indexes that are created for a data table.
 For more information, see List search indexes.

-You can call the DescribeSearchIndex operation to query the description of a search index.
-For example, you can query the field information and search index configurations.
+You can call the DescribeSearchIndex operation to query the description of a search index, such as the field information and search index configurations.
 For more information, see Query the description of a search index.